Geoffrey M. Atkins

-- Assisted U.S. private equity firm in designing an FCPA/AML/OFAC Sanctions program pertaining to a feeder fund partnership with a large Chinese investment manager.
+- Assisted a U.S. private equity firm in designing an FCPA/AML/OFAC Sanctions program pertaining to a feeder fund partnership with a large Chinese investment manager.

-- Advised U.S. private equity firm in connection with the FCPA and OFAC/EU sanctions implications of a potential investment in the Russian energy sector.
+- Advised a U.S. private equity firm in connection with the FCPA and OFAC/EU sanctions implications of a potential investment in the Russian energy sector.

 - Counsel to numerous multinational private equity firms regarding FCPA, AML, and OFAC risks associated with investments throughout the Asia-pacific region, establishing portfolio company monitoring and training programs, and in evaluating potential regulatory risks and reporting obligations under U.S. and H.K. law.

-- Represented Fortune 500 retail goods company in connection with SEC inquiry regarding potential accounting improprieties and alleged gaps in financial disclosure.
+- Represented a Fortune 500 retail goods company in connection with SEC inquiry regarding potential accounting improprieties and alleged gaps in financial disclosure.